 Brazil Nut Butter

 We always knew that hazelnuts tasted great with chocolate, but did you also know that these tasty nuts contain almost twice as much Vitamin E as peanuts?
-Hazelnut butter can also give your complexion a boost and give you instant energy.
+Hazelnut butter can also give your complexion a boost and provide instant energy.
 It comes packed with natural minerals like magnesium, zinc, potassium and folate.
 Because hazelnut butter is high in fiber which regulates blood sugar, it’s another great nut butter alternative for diabetics.
 Hazelnut butter is also rumoured to reduce arthritis, reduce constipation and some say, the mighty hazelnut helps with impotency!

-Grind a handful of walnuts and you get a rich thick paste which is chock full of omega 3 fatty acids, antioxidants and poly unsaturated fats which do wonders for overall heart health.
+Grind a handful of walnuts and you get a rich thick paste which is chock full of omega 3 fatty acids, antioxidants and omega 3 fatty acids which do wonders for overall heart health.
 If you’re feeling ambitious, you can make walnut butter at home with a blender or food processor.
 Walnut butter is a bit lower in protein and higher in fat than some nut butters, but its heart benefits and antioxidant properties more than make up for that.
-It’s also well known fact that walnuts are brain food and this nutty butter tastes even better when a dash of cinnamon is added to it.
+It’s also well known fact that walnuts are brain food to help counteract any brain fog from dieting.

-Another of our favorites, cashews come packed with a perfect mix of both vitamins and minerals like magnesium, zinc and manganese.
+Our very favorite nut butter substitute… cashews come packed with a perfect mix of both vitamins and minerals like magnesium, zinc and manganese.
 Cashews are another nut that you can make into butter yourself using a blender or food processor, but if you want store bought, our personal favorite is from Trader Joes.
 Vegans and vegetarians also value cashew butter as a great additional source of protein in a plant based diet.
-This butter is safe for diabetic patients to consume and is often added as a paste to dishes for a creamy rich consistency in place of fresh or heavy cream.
+This butter is also safe for diabetic people to consume and is often added as a paste to dishes for a creamy rich consistency in place of fresh or heavy cream.